-In 2001, TSFC issued \$521,105,000 principal amount of its Tobacco Settlement Asset-Backed Bonds, Series 2001, of which \$209,765,000 was outstanding as of September 30, 2022.
+In 2001, TSFC issued \$521,105,000 principal amount of its Tobacco Settlement Asset-Backed Bonds, Series 2001, of which \$182,105,000 was outstanding as of September 30, 2023.

 In 2006, TSFC issued \$248,264,046 in principal amount of its Tobacco Settlement Asset-Backed Bonds, Series 2006.
-There were no payments made on these bonds during fiscal year 2022 and the amount of principal outstanding as of September 30, 2022, was \$248,264,046.
+There were no payments made on these bonds during fiscal year 2023 and the amount of principal outstanding as of September 30, 2023, was \$248,264,046.
 The payment of these bonds is secured by the distributions under the MSA.
-Payments received by the TSFC under the MSA in excess of the annual debt service requirements for the Tobacco Bonds may revert to the District's General Fund.
-There was no transfer of funds from Tobacco proceeds to the General Fund in fiscal year 2022.
+Payments received by the TSFC under the MSA exceeding the annual debt service requirements for the Tobacco Bonds may revert to the District's General Fund.
+There was no transfer of funds from Tobacco proceeds to the General Fund in fiscal 2023.
 The Tobacco Bonds are neither general nor moral obligations of the District and are not secured by a pledge of the full faith and credit of the District.

-The 2006 Tobacco Bonds are subordinate to the 2001 Tobacco Bonds and are payable from payments received under the MSA in excess of the amount required to pay the debt service and other obligations associated with the 2001 Tobacco Bonds.
+The 2006 Tobacco Bonds are subordinate to the 2001 Tobacco Bonds and are payable from payments received under the MSA more than the amount required to pay the debt service and other obligations associated with the 2001 Tobacco Bonds.
 The portion of the MSA payments due to the District is known as "Residual Interest".
 Rights to such residual interest were sold by the District to TSFC in exchange for the proceeds of the 2006 Tobacco Bonds with certain conditions.